-- 1-3 years of related economics, health and human services, public policy, data analytics, research, and/or evaluation work experience required.
-Individuals with experience in the UI program or workforce system preferred.
+- 1-3 years of related economics, public policy, data analytics, research, and/or evaluation work/internship experience preferred.

 Knowledge, Skills and Abilities

-- Candidates with research experience are strongly preferred, especially those with knowledge of, or familiarity with,n SAS, SPSS, STATA, Access, Excel, NVivo and/or other statistical software
+- Familiarity with SAS, SPSS, STATA, Access, Excel, NVivo and/or other statistical software

 - Strong quantitative and qualitative analytic skills

-- Exemplary writing and editing skills in order to prepare professional reports
+- Exemplary writing and editing skills to prepare professional reports

 - Able to absorb and synthesize large amounts of information and data quickly